Munshi Mohammad Meherullah: Religious activism

-Abul Ahsan Chaudhuri points out that cycles of epidemics, flooding, famines, had unsettled agricultural ecosystem and the socio-economic infrastructure in Nadia and Jessore.
+Abul Ahsan Chaudhuri points out that cycles of epidemics, flooding, and famines had unsettled the agricultural ecosystem and the socio-economic infrastructure in Nadia and Jessore.
 As a result, the charitable efforts of Christian missionaries made the Muslim peasantry particularly vulnerable to conversion.

-Meherullah upon returning to Jessore District and with his re-converted disciple Shaikh Jamiruddin adopted oratory method known as bahas (disputation) and sought to refute Christian missionaries.
+Meherullah, upon returning to Jessore District and with his re-converted disciple Shaikh Jamiruddin, adopted oratory method known as bahas (disputation) and sought to refute Christian missionaries.
 He was able to re-convert numerous Muslims who had been converted to Christianity.
 He established Madrasaye Karamatia and Islam Dharmottejika Sabha in 1889 at Manoharpur village in Jessore.
 He contributed regularly to Muslim newspapers like the Sudhakar and Islam Pracharak published from Kolkata.

 According to Kenneth W. Jones, no other Muslim preacher contributed to polemical literature in that period.
 While debating Christian missionaries, Meherullah did not vilify them.
 He called for intra-communal harmony.

 Also, among his other major contributions, Meherullah strived to teach the Muslim population not to adopt primitive ideas from their neighboring Hindu society, which was opposed to the remarriage of widows.